Self Employed Remortgages

 Day One remortgages are used for a variety of scenarios, including auction purchases, and inherited properties.

-The current maximum LTV for residential house purchases is 90%.
-For flats, maisonettes, and other types of leasehold property, 85% LTV is typically the upper limit, though some lenders will only go as high as 75-80%.
+The current maximum LTV is 90% LTV for residential house purchases.
+For flats, maisonettes, and other types of leasehold property, 85% LTV is typically the upper limit, though some lenders will only go up to 75-80%.

 What can I use additional borrowing for?